 Subject to specific exemptions, food required to bear a label must display a nutrition information panel setting out the energy, protein, fat, saturated fat, carbohydrate, sugars and sodium content of the food.
 A nutrition information panel must be set out in the prescribed format and must include the number of servings in the package and the average quantity of the food in a serving.
+This standard does not apply to infant formula (see Standard 2.9.1) for specific nutrition labeling requirements for infant formula.

-Additional nutrition labeling requirements generally apply if a specific nutrition claim is made (see Part B of the User Guide).
-Division 3 of Standard 1.2.8 sets out conditions for making certain nutrition claims.
+Additional nutrition labeling requirements generally apply if a specific nutrition claim is made (see Clause 4).